joshbegley/nyt-latest/README.md

 `President Trump blamed Iran for shooting down a U.S. helicopter over the Strait of Hormuz and vowed to retaliate, while Israel launched a new wave of strikes on southern Lebanon on Tuesday.`\
 https://www.nytimes.com/video/world/middleeast/100000010954773/lebanon-israeli-strikes-trump-iran-helicopter.html

-**Trump Blames Iran for Downing of U.S. Helicopter and Vows to Retaliate**\
+**U.S. Strikes Iran After Trump Vows to Retaliate for Downed Helicopter**\
-`The threat of further U.S. attacks on Iran came as Israeli forces pounded southern Lebanon while targeting Hezbollah.`\
+`The retaliatory U.S. attacks came on Tuesday as Israeli forces pounded southern Lebanon while targeting Hezbollah.`\
 https://www.nytimes.com/2026/06/09/world/middleeast/trump-iran-us-military-helicopter.html

 **A.I.
 Politics**\